asadquraishi/behavioral_cloning_keras_project/writeup_report.md

 The model used an adam optimizer, and the learning rate was tuned manually (model.py line 122).

-The batcjh size was also experimented with.
+The batch size was also experimented with.
 Sizes higher than 20 were not reliable so a size of 20 was chosen.

 ####4.
 Appropriate training data